apertium/apertium-weights-learner/README.md

 ```

 This would mean that '-ns' versions of both rules are preferred for each pattern, which tells the transfer module that the translations of 'new' and 'software' should not be swapped (as specified in '-ns' versions of both rules), since in Spanish the adjective 'nuevo' is usually put before the noun as opposed to the fact that most adjectives are put after the noun.

+## Pruning
+You can also prune the obtained weights file with prune.py script from tools folder.
+Pruning is a process of eliminating redundant weighted patterns, i.e.:
+For each rule group:
+for each pattern that is present in more than one rule:
+* keep only the entry in the rule with the highest weight, and set the weight to 1
+* if the rule with the entry with weight = 1 happens to be the default (first) rule, remove that entry from the weights file altogether, since it will be the rule applied anyway.

+The idea behind the pruning process is that in fact, we only want to weight exceptions from the default rule.
+Pruning doesn't offer any speed advantages with the current realization but might be useful in the future.